The Mediterranean Mansion

 Community Planning and Development

 This is a 2-story domestic building in the Mediterranean Revival style built in 1930.
+The building is two rectangular buildings with courtyard between in plan.
 The structural system is concrete block stucco.
 Exterior walls are stucco.
 The building has a center gable roof clad in replacement clay barrel tile.
 Windows are replacement aluminum sliding.
 No porch.
 Property is accessed through an arch centered between the two buildings on the west side of Collins Avenue; Arch entryway is blocked by a wrought-iron gate that leads directly into the center of the property.
 There is a two-story, front, extension addition.
 Two Duplexes: 40' x 71' x 25' (Carlos B. Schoeppl, architect).

 * Date source: Miami-Dade County Property Appraiser